kevinsea/Insight-Wiki-Stage/Output Parameters.md

 	CREATE PROCEDURE AddOne_WithOutputParameter @p int = NULL OUTPUT

+## Putting Output Parameters back into an Object ##

+The simplest way to get back output parameters is to put them back in an output parameters object:

+	class OutputParameters
+	{
+		int p;
+	}

+	var outputs = new OutputParameters();
+	connection.Execute("MyProc", outputParameters: outputs);
+	var p = outputs.P;

+You can use the same object for input and output parameters.
+Insight will overlay the output parameters on top of the object you pass in for the outputParameters.

+	var foo = new { inputs = 1, outputs = 1 };
+	connection.Execute("MyProc", parameters: foo, outputParameters: foo);
+	var p = foo.outputs;

 ## Accessing Output Parameters with QueryResults ##

 If you use QueryResults/QueryResultsSql to execute your query, the results object automatically contains an Outputs property that contains the output parameters.
 It's a dynamic, so you can just access the properties directly.